robjoh/robjoh.github.io/source/_posts/2014-08-16-accessing-azure-service-bus-with-node-dot-js.markdown

 module.exports.createClient = createClient;
 ```
-The [module system](http://nodejs.org/api/modules.html) allows us to move map functions out but they will remain private to this module.
-Only things exported via `module.exports` are available externally.
+The [module system](http://nodejs.org/api/modules.html) allows us to move the map functions out but they will remain private to this module.
+Only things exported via `module.exports` are available externally and so we export a single method to enable client creation.
 To reference our module we simply `require('./service-bus.js')`.
-Our server.js has been reduced to the following.
+Now our server.js has been reduced to the following.

 ```javascript
 "use strict"